-Here Al shares his first tip on Hiring a Professional:
+Here Al Tip on Hiring a Professional Contractor In Regina

 Get quotes from more than one renovator or service provider.
 This will help you compare prices and levels of customer service; be sure to discuss your project expectations, timelines, costs and possible interruption factors.

-Ask questions about the company and the work to be competed, including:
+Ask questions about the company and the work to be completed, including:

 - How long have you been in business?